Laza-Python-Toolkit/common/README.md

 # Laza Common

-A collection python utility modules.
+A set of common python utility modules.